yourwelcomematt/matt-obsidian-vault/Photography/Lenses/Focus.md

 - The closest the lens can be to a subject and still be able to focus
 - Usually marked on the side of the lens, along with the word "macro" or a flower symbol
+- In general, the shorter the focusing distance, the greater the background blur (bokeh)